baggepinnen/MonteCarloMeasurements.jl/docs/src/examples.md

 We show how to initialize particles with LHS and how to make sure the sample gets the desired moments.
 We also visualize the statistics of the sample.

 ## [How MC uncertainty propagation works](https://github.com/baggepinnen/MonteCarloMeasurements.jl/blob/master/examples/transformed_densities.jl)
 We produce the first figure in this readme and explain in visual detail how different forms of uncertainty propagation propagates a probability distribution through a nonlinear function.
+Also see [Comparison between linear uncertainty propagation and Monte-Carlo sampling](@ref) for more visual examples.

 ## [Robust probabilistic optimization](https://github.com/baggepinnen/MonteCarloMeasurements.jl/blob/master/examples/robust_controller_opt.jl)
 Here, we use MonteCarloMeasurements to perform [robust optimization](https://en.wikipedia.org/wiki/Robust_optimization).
 With robust and probabilistic, we mean that we place some kind of bound on a quantile of an uncertain value, or otherwise make use of the probability distribution of some value that depend on the optimized parameters.